pds-data-dictionaries/ldd-msn/README.md

-# Generic Mission Local Data Dictionary (LDD)
+# Mission Information Local Data Dictionary (LDD)

-The generic Mission Dictionary contains classes, attributes, and rules for specifying metadata elements which are common among mission observations (as opposed to other types of observations).
+The Mission Information Dictionary contains classes, attributes, and rules for specifying generic metadata elements which are common among mission observations (as opposed to other types of observations).

 Steward: [IMG Node](https://pds-imaging.jpl.nasa.gov/)